 Those are the moments I hold on to – Those are the moments the jungle doesn’t seem so scary.

 No, I didn’t ask for this journey.
-I would much rather spend my time prancing around Italy.
-But I am a warrior.
-So I will continue to push through, even when I feel weary.
-Because that’s what warriors do.
+But I will continue to push through, even when I feel weary.
+Because that’s what mothers do.
 And my little one is worth it.